-- (1) During CP mode, the valid commands are CP command (AD hex), WRDI command (04 hex), RDSR command (05 hex), RDSCUR command (2B hex), RSTEN command (66 hex) and RST command (99hex).
-But, RDSR and RDSCUR are invalid commands during CP mode with hardware detection . - (2) Once an internal programming operation begins, CS# goes low will drive the status on the SO pin and CS# goes high will return the SO pin to tri-state.
-User must send at least one clock cycle on SCLK while CS# is at low to read the status of RY/BY# on SO pin. - (3) To end the CP mode, either reaching the highest unprotected address or sending Write Disable (WRDI) command (04 hex) may achieve it and then it is recommended to send RDSR command (05 hex) to verify if CP mode is ended.
+- (1) During CP mode, the valid commands are CP command (AD hex), WRDI command (04 hex), RDSR command (05 hex), RDSCUR command (2B hex), RSTEN command (66 hex) and RST command (99hex). - (2) Once an internal programming operation begins, CS# goes low will drive the status on the SO pin and CS# goes high will return the SO pin to tri-state. - (3) To end the CP mode, either reaching the highest unprotected address or sending Write Disable (WRDI) command (04 hex) may achieve it and then it is recommended to send RDSR command (05 hex) to verify if CP mode is ended.
 Please be noticed that Software reset and Hardware reset can end the CP mode.